Leody Taveras Player Props: Rangers vs. Athletics

 Leody Taveras At The Plate

-- Taveras has two doubles, a triple and a walk while batting .208.
+- Taveras is batting .192 with two doubles, a triple and a walk.

-- In three of seven games this year, Taveras has had at least one hit, including one game with multiple hits.
+- In three of eight games this season, Taveras has picked up at least one hit, including one game with multiple hits.

-- He has not hit a home run in his seven games this season.

-- In two games this season, Taveras has driven in a run, and in both of those games he had multiple runs batted in.
+- In two games this year, Taveras has picked up an RBI, and in both of those games he had multiple runs batted in.

-- He has scored at least one run three times this year (42.9%), including one multi-run game.
+- In three of eight games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.